 These states have also led regional involvement in a number of campaigns, including action in Afghanistan, Libya and most recently Syria.

 "It is these weapons imports that have enabled them to act decisively in this manner," Hedges said.

-Furthermore, these states have developed a pragmatic foreign policy and meaningful relationships with China, Russia, Serbia and South Africa, he said.
+Furthermore, these states have developed a pragmatic foreign policy and have developed meaningful relationships with China, Russia, Serbia and South Africa, he said.

 "This has also seen a number of tech-transfer deals and cooperation ventures resulting in advanced capabilities to the regions armed forces," Hedges said.
 "These relationships have, however, been borne out of a fear of Western dissociation with the region, most specifically the US pivot to Asia."

-Sir John Jenkins, director of the Middle East office of the International Institute for Strategic Studies and former UK ambassador to Saudi Arabia, said the two countries' influence is dictated by their economic weight, not their procurement initiatives.
+Sir John Jenkins, director of the Middle East office of the International Institute for Strategic Studies and former UK ambassador to Saudi Arabia, said identifies the two countries' influence is to be dictated by their economic weight, not rather than their procurement initiatives.

-There is also a sense in which both Saudi Arabia and the UAE are in the forefront of the fight against violent extremism, Jenkins added.
+There is also a sense in which both Saudi Arabia KSA and the UAE are in the forefront of the fight against violent extremism, Sir Jenkins added.